New Years Deals:

 - Maximum incline: to support a 70kg rider up a 10-meter-high incline (at a minimum).

-- Charging time: the amount of time it takes to charge a battery from a completely depleted state fully.
+- Charging time: the time it takes to fully charge a battery from a completely depleted state.

 ElectricUnicycle.org